 - 5.1 National planning policy places Local Plans at the very heart of the planning system.
 It is essential that they are in place and kept up to date.
-The Council's current Local Plan was adopted on the 16th April 2019. - 5.2 The Council's Local Plan sets out the vision, framework and spatial strategy for the future development of the entire Borough area for the period 2011 to 2031.
-The Plan addresses the needs and opportunities in relation to housing, the economy, community facilities and infrastructure; it also safeguards vital green open spaces and the environment, and illustrates how the Borough area can secure high quality sustainable design. - 5.3 The Local Plan is also a critical tool in guiding decisions about individual development proposals, as the Plan is the starting-point for considering whether applications for development can be approved. - 5.4 Government planning policy and guidance sets out the local planning authorities should review their Local Plans at least every 5 years from the date of adoption, to ensure that they are up to date and based on the most reliable and up to date evidence.
-It is also clear from national planning policy and guidance that relevant local policies for the supply of housing should not be considered up to date if the local authority cannot demonstrate a 5 year supply of deliverable housing sites. - 5.5 The Council monitors the policies set out within the Local Plan on an annual basis through the production of the Annual Monitoring Report and other associated monitoring documents. - 5.6 It should be noted that the Council's current adopted Local Plan, has.not.been.considered out of date.
-The Council has taken the decision to be proactive in the preparation of its next Local Plan after taking into consideration the Government announcement in 2021 that set out that all local authorities should proactively work towards having an up-to-date Local Plan in place by the end of 2023. - 5.7 The Council will continue to proactively work to deliver a New Local Plan within this timeframe.
-However, it is likely that adoption of the Plan will slip into 2024, particularly if there are any further delays due to evidence base production, and / or prior, during or post the draft Plan's Examination by the Planning Inspectorate.
+The Council's current Local Plan was adopted on Tuesday 16 April 2019. - 5.2 The Council's Local Plan sets out the vision, framework, and spatial strategy for all future development within the entire Borough area for the period 2011 to 2031.
+The Plan addresses the needs and opportunities in relation to housing, the economy, community facilities and infrastructure; it also safeguards vital green open spaces and the environment, and illustrates how the Borough area can secure high quality sustainable design. - 5.3 The Local Plan is also a critical tool in guiding decisions about individual development proposals, as the Plan is the starting point for considering whether applications for development can be approved. - 5.4 Government planning policy and guidance sets out that local planning authorities should review their Local Plans at least every 5 years from the date of adoption, to ensure that they are up to date and based on the most reliable and up to date evidence.
+It is also clear from national planning policy and guidance that relevant local policies for the supply of housing should not be considered up to date if the local authority cannot demonstrate a 5-year supply of deliverable housing sites. - 5.5 The Council monitors the policies set out within the Local Plan on an annual basis through the production of the Annual Monitoring Report and other associated monitoring documents.
+These are all available on the Council's website. - 5.6 It should be noted that the Council's current adopted Local Plan is not considered out of date.
+However, the Council has taken the decision to be proactive in the preparation of its next Local Plan after taking into consideration the Government announcement that set out that all local authorities should proactively work towards having an up-to-date Local Plan submitted to the Planning Inspectorate by June 2025. - 5.7 The Council will continue to proactively work to deliver a New Local Plan within this timeframe.
+It should be noted that the date of adoption is very much in the hands of the Planning Inspectorate once the Council submits the new Plan for Examination.

-6. Timetable for new Development Plan Documents
+6. Timetable for New Development Plan Documents

-- 6.1 The following tables set out the delivery of the Council's Local Plan and the related planning documents that the Council will be preparing over the next 2 3 year period. - 6.2 A profile for each document is provided, that sets out the documents role and subject, its geographical coverage and its planning status.
+- 6.1 The following tables set out the delivery of the Council's Local Plan and the related planning documents that the Council will be preparing over the next two three year period. - 6.2 A profile for each document is provided, that sets out the documents role and subject, its geographical coverage, and its planning status.
 A timetable of preparation is also illustrated for each document.
 It should be noted that although the Council will seek to follow the preparation timetables, it is difficult to be precise at the outset, therefore timings should be regarded as indicative.
-Should there be a need to update the preparation timings of a particular document this will be done so through regular review and will be highlighted on the Borough's dedicated Local Development Scheme (LDS) webpage. - 6.3 It should be noted that the production of each of the documents set out in this chapter will be done so in conformity with the Duty to Cooperate, as well as the Council's adopted Statement of Community Involvement (SCI).
+Should there be a need to update the preparation timings of a particular document this will be done so through regular review and will be highlighted on the Borough's dedicated Local Development Scheme (LDS) webpage. - 6.3 It should be noted that the production and consultation of each of the documents set out in this chapter will be done so in conformity with the Duty to Cooperate, as well as the Council's adopted Statement of Community Involvement (SCI).